Gun violence in the United States: Public opinion

 A study conducted in 2021 examines American public opinion on several gun violence prevention funding policies among different racial and ethnic groups.
-Support for funding community- based prevention programs that provide social support was 71 percent among blacks, 68 percent among whites and 69 percent among Hispanics.
+Support for funding community-based prevention programs that provide social support was 71 percent among blacks, 68 percent among whites and 69 percent among Hispanics.
 Moreover, support for funding hospital- based gun violence prevention programs that provide counseling to people to reduce an individual's risk of future violence was 57 percent among whites, 66 percent among blacks and 57 percent among Hispanics.
 Support for redirecting government funding from police to social programs was 35% among whites, 60% among blacks and 43% among Hispanics.
 Overall, data revealed that black support for most of the policies examined was greater than white support, however the differences were minimal.

+Public opinion polls show Americans are about evenly split on banning guns like the AR-15, with recent polls showing support for the ban has dipped slightly.

+Poll (2023)

+In the midst of a recent surge in mass shootings, including a record 46 school shootings in 2022, an April 2023 Fox News poll found registered voters overwhelmingly supported a wide variety of gun restrictions: